It’s no secret that Toronto is filled with amazing street art, graffiti, and murals.

 While I’ll mostly be showing y’all cool street art and murals in Toronto, I’ll also be including some simpler walls that are just as aesthetically pleasing.

-These are my top picks for the best and most Instagram-worthy walls and murals in Toronto!
+These are my top picks for the best and most Instagram-worthy walls, murals, and graffiti in Toronto!

 1. Kinka Izakaya mural

-If you’re hungry, stop into Kinka Izakaya for great Japanese tapas and drinks.
+If you’re hungry, stop into Kinka Izakaya for some of the best Japanese tapas and drinks in the city.

-It’s actually one of my all-time fave restaurants in Toronto!
+It’s actually one of my all-time fave restaurants in Toronto, and they have a couple of locations across the city!

 2. Toronto skyline mural